dustin-affinityps/laravel-ab/README.md

 ## Installation

-First add the private repo to your composer.json
+First add the private repo to the `repositories` section of your composer.json
 ```json
 {
     "type": "vcs",